 All colonial organisms are characterized by the colony's ability to exert at least some control over the life processes of the individual modules.
 In the case of bryozoans, the colony dictates to some degree the growth of the individual zooids.
 Skeletal growth rates among zooids can be used as a proxy for control of the colony over the zooids.
 A more tightly constrained zooidal growth rate implies a more highly integrated colony with less autonomous zooids.
 Colonies with isochronous growth surfaces can be used to determine relative skeletal growth rates in fossil bryozoans.
 This study looks at series of adjacent zooids between consecutive isochronous growth surfaces in nine different species of hemispherical Ordovician trepostome bryozoans.
 Variation in skeletal volume was analyzed in relation to position across the colony using Pearson correlation coefficients.
 Results indicate that the rate of skeletal secretion does not systematically vary across the colony.
 The results support those from ramose colonies in indicating that zooidal morphogenesis is controlled to a certain degree by the colony.
+This control of the colony over zooidal growth rates regulates the zoarial growth habit of the colony.
 The rate of skeletal secretion among zooids is more tightly constrained in ramose colonies than in hemispherical ones.
 This suggests that zooidal morphogenesis is controlled to a greater degree by the colony in ramose forms than in hemispherical forms.